 Invest in attractive, on-brand packaging when you ship out your products.
 Consider adding a thank you note, or even a discount code for their next purchase to encourage more transactions.

-Decide on the tone that you want to consistently use when communicating with you audience.
+Decide on the tone that you want to consistently use when communicating with your audience.
 Dropshipping kooky, trendy fashion jewelry?
 Let your tone be more playful, silly and on-trend.
 Selling thoughtfully thrifted, one of a kind pieces?
-You should come across as an expert, who’s excited to share and explain historical and stylistic details of the pieces you’re selling.
+You should come across as an expert, who’s excited to share and explain the historical and stylistic details of the pieces you’re selling.
 Crafting labor intensive, unique jewelry?
 Opt for sincerity all the way.
 Stay true to this voice whether you’re dealing with customers one-on-one, or as a group.